psunlpgroup/SEAView/README.md

 Please cite this paper if you use the tool:

-Gao, Yanjun, et al. "Rubric Reliability and Annotation of Content and Argument in Source-Based Argument Essays."
+Gao, Yanjun, et al. "[Rubric Reliability and Annotation of Content and Argument in Source-Based Argument Essays](https://www.aclweb.org/anthology/W19-4452/)."
 Proceedings of the Fourteenth Workshop on Innovative Use of NLP for Building Educational Applications.
 2019.
-[Link](https://www.aclweb.org/anthology/W19-44#page=523)

 ### Table of Contents
 **[Requirements](#requirements)**<br>